 Saltwater gargles alleviate a multitude of problems, the first of which is a sore throat and throat irritation.
 The gargle is especially helpful with throat inflammation caused by seasonal allergies, colds, and sinus infections.
 However, this simple remedy can help prevent an infection from incurring twice.

 Saltwater is a neutralizer of acids that cause bacteria to multiply in the mouth.
 Therefore, this helps keep a balance pH level which is what fights and prevents gingivitis (gum disease).

 The saltwater takes away the bacteria’s favorite hiding place which is a steamy and acidic home to live in.
 Saltwater guards against the spread of infections (fungal) such as Candidiasis, which is a yeast infection that invades the mouth and throat.

 A saltwater gargle is one of the best things to clear your passages from a head and chest congestion-based flu.
 The saltwater gargle thins the throat of the mucus build up in your respiratory tracts and the nasal cavities.

 Tilt your head back, take a large sip and then gargle for about 30 seconds, swishing the water around in your mouth, teeth, and gums before you spit it out.
 However, just one sip will not do – repeat the method until your cup of water is finished – and you can repeat every four to six hours until your sore throat subsides.
 Warning though, if after three days, and you still have a sore throat, it’s time to call the doctor.

-Gargling saltwater has many benefits for the mouth and gums and teeth and throat, if you would like more information, please call us at River Valley Smiles at 479.646.0706 and we will be happy to try and answer any questions you may have.
+Gargling saltwater has many benefits for the mouth, gums, teeth and throat.
+If you would like more information, please call us at River Valley Smiles at 479.646.0706 and we will be happy to answer any questions you may have.